DorYanay/SoluTrain-Mobile-APP/README.md

   * pubspec.yaml - Pubspec project file, for managing the dependencies
 * docs - documentation
 * res - resources
-* scripts - Scripts for development in the project
+* scripts - Scripts for development in the project\
-  * clean.sh - Cleaning the cache of the project
+  * backend-clean.bat - For cleaning the cache of the backend
+  * backend-fix.bat - For running the Formaters of the backend
-  * fix-lint.sh - Run the formatters and the Linters of the project, for CI.
+  * backend-fix-lint.bat - For running the Formaters and Linters of the backend
+  * backend-lint.bat - For running the Linters of the backend
+  * backend-rebuild-db.bat - For rebuild the local database
+  * mobile-fix.bat - For running the Formaters of the mobile
-  * fix.sh - Run the formatters of the project for cleaning the code, for CI.
+  * mobile-fix-lint.bat - For running the Formaters and Linters of the mobile
-  * lint.sh - Run the Linters of the project for checking the code, for CI.
+  * mobile-lint.bat - For running the Linters of the mobile
 * environment.yml - Conda environment file
 * database-diagram.jpeg - Database diagram
 * docker-compose.yml - Docker compose file for local development